Derek Jeter: Personal life

 In December 2002, Yankees owner George Steinbrenner criticized Jeter for staying out until 3 a.m. at a birthday party during the 2002 season, saying that his star shortstop "wasn't totally focused" and that "it didn't sit well" with him.
 The two mocked the incident in a May 2003 Visa commercial, similar to the manner in which Steinbrenner and former Yankees manager Billy Martin made light of their feud in a Miller Lite commercial during the 1970s.

 Jeter's personal life has been a frequent topic in gossip columns and celebrity magazines since his rookie year in 1996.
 He had a well-publicized relationship with singer-songwriter Mariah Carey from 1997 to 1998.
 Carey cowrote the song "The Roof (Back in Time)" about their first kiss.
 Jeter has also dated model Vida Guerra, former Miss Universe Lara Dutta, singer Joy Enriquez, television personality Vanessa Minnillo, and the actresses Jordana Brewster, Jessica Biel, and Minka Kelly.

 Jeter is Catholic, having been raised in the faith, attending Catholic schools as a child and identifying with the faith while playing for the Yankees.

-Jeter and model Hannah Davis, who had been dating since 2012, became engaged in 2015.
+Jeter and Sports Illustrated Swimsuit Issue cover model Hannah Davis, whom he had been dating since 2012, became engaged in 2015.
 In July 2016, the two married.
-They have three daughters, born in August 2017, January 2019, and December 2021.
+They have three daughters, born in August 2017, January 2019, and December 2021, and a son, born in May 2023.

 Business interests

 During his injury-shortened 2013 season, Jeter arranged a partnership with Simon & Schuster to form an imprint called Jeter Publishing.
-He called it "the blueprint for postcareer."
-It will begin publishing nonfiction books for adults, children's picture books, elementary grade fiction, and books for children who are learning to read.
-Eventually, the partnership could lead to film and television productions.
+He called it "the blueprint for postcareer" and intended to publish nonfiction books for adults, children's picture books, and elementary grade fiction.

-On October 1, 2014, Jeter's new website, ThePlayersTribune.com, appeared online; it was billed as "a new media platform that will present the unfiltered voice of professional athletes, bringing fans closer to the games they love than ever before."
+On October 1, 2014, Jeter's launched The Players' Tribune, a website with columns contributed by athletes.
+It was billed as "a new media platform that will present the unfiltered voice of professional athletes, bringing fans closer to the games they love than ever before."
 It was reported by the Tampa Bay Business Journal in March 2015 that Jeter had partnered with Concessions Tampa to bid for a space within the Tampa International Airport, and plans to open a restaurant named after his website.

 Jeter also serves as a brand development officer for Luvo Inc. and has investment interests in multi-channel video network company, Whistle Sports Network.
 He explored purchasing the Buffalo Bills football team in 2014.

 Jeter joined the board of Rockefeller Capital Management in April 2021.